aurelia/framework/doc/article/en-US/quick-start.md

 <script src="scripts/system.js"></script>
 ```

 This tag is used to load SystemJS, a modern JavaScript module loader.
 Because Aurelia is a modern framework, it's written as modules and encourages you to create your code in a modular fashion.
 To use modules in ${context.language.name} you need a loader that understands modular code.
 That's what SystemJS does.
 It locates modules, understands their dependencies and ensures that everything is properly loaded at runtime.
 Aurelia supports a variety of module loaders.
 Besides SystemJS, Aurelia supports all AMD-based loaders such as RequireJS, Cajon and Dojo.
-Aurelia also support module-based build systems like Webpack.
+Aurelia also supports module-based build systems like Webpack.

 ```
 <script src="scripts/config-typescript.js"></script>